pymupdf/PyMuPDF/docs/story-class.rst

       :arg rect_like where: layout the current part of the content to fit into this rectangle.
 This must be a sub-rectangle of the page's MediaBox.

       :rtype: tuple[bool, rect_like]
-      :returns: a bool (int) `done` and a rectangle `filled`.
-If `done == 0`, all content of the story has been written, otherwise more is waiting to be written to subsequent rectangles / pages.
+      :returns: a bool (int) `more` and a rectangle `filled`.
+If `more == 0`, all content of the story has been written, otherwise more is waiting to be written to subsequent rectangles / pages.
 Rectangle `filled` is the part of `where` that has actually been filled.

    .. method:: draw(dev, matrix=None)